dotkernel/frontend/README.md

 * visit `http://localhost:8080` in your browser

 **NOTE:**
-If you still get exceptions or errors regarding some missing services, try running the following command
+If you are still getting exceptions or errors regarding some missing services, try running the following command
 ```bash
 $ composer clear-config-cache
 ```